Mindyratcliff/WeatherApp/README.md

 ## Credits

-The deployment was completed solo but the following websites proved useful to assist with development of JavaScript and Web APIs:
+The deployment was completed solo but the following websites proved useful to assist with development:

  Moment.js [Moment](https://momentjs.com)